 To find the Palliative Care Service closest to where you live click on the below map and you will be directed to the relevant Health Service.
 Contact the Reception and the staff will direct you to the Palliative Care staff.
-You can also view and download the Palliative Care Services in Gippsland brochure published by the GRPCC in July 2014.
+You can also view and download the GRPCC Specialist Palliative Care Service Quickguide published by the GRPCC in August 2017.
 The brochure provides user-friendly information about how to access palliative care services and the contact details of the services in Gippsland by local government area.

 If you need assistance outside working hours, and if it is urgent, we advise you to contact your GP.
 If you are already receiving palliative care as a community patient, we suggest you call the after-hours contact numbers you have been given in case of an emergency.